Read William James with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining William James’ influence on philosophy.

-The central claim is this: William James, an American philosopher and psychologist, profoundly impacted philosophy through his development of pragmatism and radical empiricism.
+In plain terms: William James, an American philosopher and psychologist, profoundly impacted philosophy through his development of pragmatism and radical empiricism.

 1. William James’ Influence on Philosophy: William James, an American philosopher and psychologist, profoundly impacted philosophy through his development of pragmatism and radical empiricism.